-Typically, Banks can sanction up to 80% of the property value as loan amount subject to your past history in paying credit card dues, home loans, if any, and your current income.
+Typically, Banks can sanction up to 80% of the property value as a loan amount subject to your history in paying credit card dues, home loans, if any, and your current income.
 Another point to note here; while calculating your net income, banks usually exclude heads like Leave Travel Allowance (LTA) and medical allowances as employees are expected to use them for personal consumption.
-Only that part of your income will be considered which can actually be utilized to pay off the loan amount.
+Only that part of your income will be considered which can be utilized to pay off the loan amount.

 Know your CIBIL Score:

 Your home loan eligibility also depends on your credit score.
-The Credit Information Bureau India Limited (CIBIL) scores every individual on a scale of 300 to 900 depending on his/her past credit history, management of accounts, management of previous loans, if any, history of any bounced checks, etc. Usually a score of above 700 is considered acceptable for sanctioning of home loans.
+The Credit Information Bureau India Limited (CIBIL) scores every individual on a scale of 300 to 900 depending on his/her past credit history, management of accounts, management of previous loans, if any, history of any bounced checks, etc. Usually, a score of above 700 is considered acceptable for sanctioning home loans.
 All financial and non-financial institutions make it a point to check the CIBIL score before sanctioning a loan.